operator-playground-io/Keycloak-Operator-tile/tutorials/Login-account-console.md

 ### Logging in to Account Console

-Let’s now try to sign in the account console via Keycloak Admin Console to and verify if the user has been configured correctly.
+Let’s now try to sign in the account console via Keycloak Admin Console and verify if the user has been configured correctly.

-**Step 1: Open the Keycloak Account Console using URL below.
+**Step 1: Open the Keycloak Account Console using URL below.**

 https://##DNS.ip##:30524/auth/realms/myrealm/account/